Get help with a PCN

 You may also wish to attach supporting documentation.

 All enquiries and challenges must be made in writing, either on paper or digital.
-Please be aware that you will not receive confirmation of a challenge having been received, but this can be checked by calling the office on (01237) 428981 during office hours 09:00am-16:00pm.
+Please be aware that you will not receive confirmation of a challenge being received, but this can be checked by calling the office on (01237) 428981 during office hours 09:00am-16:00pm.
 Once a challenge is received by this office a response will be made within 3 working days and sent via the same way that the challenge was received, either on paper or digital (email).

 We would recommend that where possible, a challenge is made via the online form.
-However, you can download a challenge form (PDF) [13KB] to print and send back to us if you wish.

 If you have received a Notice To Owner and wish to make payment, click here